Amplitude clipping

 Clip by global maximum - false

-Clip type { Amplitude clip, Envelope clip } - choose the clip type from the drop down menu.
+Clip type { Amplitude clip, Envelope clip } - choose the clip type from the drop-down menu.
+The default is Envelope clip.

-Bad data values option { Fix, Notify, Continue } - this is applicable whenever there is a bad value or NaN (Not a Number) in the data.
+Bad data values option { Fix, Notify, Continue } - determines how the module responds when it encounters bad values or NaN (Not a Number) samples in the input data.
 By default, Notify.
-While testing, it is good to opt as Notify option.
-Once we understand the root cause of it,
+During testing, use Notify to detect and diagnose data quality problems.
+Once the root cause is understood, switch to Fix or Continue to allow production processing to complete without interruption.

 Output DataItem